dafrabzinator/dafrabzinator/README.md

   </p>
 </div>

-## 🚀 About Me

-I'm a Fullstack Web Developer and Security Enthusiast with a Bachelor's degree in Biochemistry.
+ Developer and Security Enthusiast with a Bachelor's degree in Biochemistry.
 I'm passionate about creating secure and high-performance web applications.

 ## 🛠️ Expertise